aidos-lab/Topo_LLM_public/README.md

 ### Config file management

-- We want to use Hydra for the config managment:
+- We use Hydra for the config managment:
   [https://hydra.cc/docs/patterns/configuring_experiments/]

 - Overwrite config variable: